achance/GAB19/README.md

 This should trigger the alert based on our configuration.

-Note: The default alert configuration had a time interval of 5 minutes.
+Note: The default alert configuration has a time interval of 5 minutes.
 It may take 5 minutes or longer to see the alert notification depending on the timing.

 We can confirm the log was written with the "Error" value by running a query.